nuIsaac/my-special-someone/README.md

 ---

+## 🤖 AI Assistance
+Parts of this project (like documentation and some starter code ideas) were created with the help of AI tools (e.g., ChatGPT).
+All code and content were reviewed, customized, and curated by me.

+---

 ## 📜 License

 No license has been chosen yet.
 If you want others to reuse this, consider adding an OSS license (e.g., MIT) as `LICENSE` at the repo root.